Impact

 Risk and Exploitability

 The flaw manifests during system shutdown or reboot, which normally requires local privileged access; no evidence indicates remote exploitation is possible.
-EPSS information is not available and the vulnerability is not listed in CISA KEV.
+EPSS of < 1% indicates a very low exploitation probability, and the vulnerability is not listed in CISA KEV.
 The risk is operational: a system crash that interrupts service and requires manual recovery.
-The CVSS score is not disclosed, so the exploitation likelihood cannot be quantified precisely, but the lack of public exploitation data suggests a low to moderate practical risk.
+The CVSS score of 5.5 indicates moderate severity, but the exploitation likelihood remains low due to the very low EPSS and lack of remote access.
 The primary attack vector is a local privileged reboot trigger.

 OpenCVE Enrichment